Other information and services: www.belgium.be

 More detailed data are recorded for the closed-circuit biocidal products.
 In order to exploit these data on the closed circuit and for targeted communications, a new IT application is being developed (Action 4.2).

-1. Surveillance of the market for biocidal products
+1. Surveillance of the biocides market

 Action 5.1 comprises the inspection of biocidal products and companies, which ensures better compliance with the rules, and reduces the risks of illegal products.
 In the process, non-compliant products are removed from the market.